StfBauer/old-fashioned/README.md

 - **Idiomatic**: Sort according to idiomatic CSS standards

 See the [VS Code Extension README](/packages/vscode-old-fashioned/README.md) for detailed configuration options.

+## Project Maintenance

+This project includes several tools to help maintain a clean workspace and prepare packages for publishing.
+See the [maintenance documentation](docs/maintenance.md) for more information on:

+- Interactive cleanup scripts
+- Prepare-for-publish utilities
+- Periodic automated cleanup
+- And more

 ## Contributing